9 John Deere 790 Problems and Solutions

 7. Leaks in Fittings

 After use over some time, the fittings of the 790 are prone to leaks.
-It could cause a delay in your work as these fittings to take a minute to get fixed.
+It could cause a delay in your work as these fittings take a minute to get fixed.

 This is why general maintenance is advised as often as possible, mainly when your tractor has been used for years.